 See full summary »

 Based on true events.
-"This is Meg" is a sneak peak into the Los Angeles lifestyle of a successful female comedienne/actress.
-Meg's life is challenged by trying to balance the harshness of the entertainment industry with the wacky spirituality that exists in her world.
+"This is Meg" is a sneak peak into the Los Angeles lifestyle of a working but not famous female actress/comedienne's point of view that is forced to shift with the social media wave.

 Cyn is a twisted tale about Cynthia, a young woman who is taken by two psychopaths (Mr. Sugar and Otto) in the middle of the night to an old abandon kindergarten.
 Cyn quickly turns the ...
 See full summary »